Royal Courts of Justice

 St Clement Danes

-Christopher Wren designed the original church in 1682 but only the walls and a steeple added by James Gibbs in 1719 survived WWII...
+Christopher Wren designed the original church here in 1682, but only the walls and a steeple added by James Gibbs in 1719 survived WWII...

 Even though it’s packed with lawyers in the after-office booze rush hour, the tiny Seven Stars is still a relative secret to many...